lansotto/project4/README.md

 ## Introduction
 This Project aimed to analyze and visualize Video Games Sales Data using machine learning (ML) amongst other technologies.
+The purpose was to classify whether or not a Video Game would be considered a Hit, which is Sales of $100,000 or higher.
-We have made predictions on Global Sales for Video Games using Neural Networks and Classical Learning.
-The Machine learning libraries used were: Scikit-Learn, abcd,.
-We utilized Tableau to create some visualizations along with Time Series Graphs using Matplotlib.
+We have made predictions using Neural Networks and Classical Learning.
+The Machine learning libraries used were: Scikit-Learn, keras-tuner, Matplotlib, Pandas, TensorFlow.
+We also utilized Tableau to create visualizations along with Time Series Graphs using Matplotlib.
-The dataset used in this project was retrieved from https://www.kaggle.com/datasets/gregorut/videogamesales.

 ### Analysis
+#### Supervised Learning - Regression
-The very first attempt involved using a linear regression which resulted in an extremely low score of 0.15056839384958853.
-This was due to the dataset not providing enough data for the model to make a prediction on.
-Moreover, ..
+The very first attempt involved using a linear regression model which resulted in an extremely low score of 0.151.
+This may be in part due to the dataset not having enough features for the model to make a prediction on.
+This was furthur depicted in the Time Series Graphs made.

+#### Supervised Learning - Classification

+#### Neural Networks - Convolutional Neural Networks

 We then utilized Logistic Regression and achieved a higher score of.